Onur Air: Development since the 2000s

-In May 2005 the airline was withdrawn from the Luftfahrt-Bundesamt, as serious defects on the Onur Air aircraft had been discovered.
+In May 2005, the airline was withdrawn from the Luftfahrt-Bundesamt, as serious defects on the airline's aircraft had been discovered.
 As a counter-reaction, Turkey then withdrew the German airlines' landing permits.
 After protests by the Foreign Office, the entry ban for German aircraft was lifted again.
-On May 14, the airline's entry permit was withdrawn by the Swiss and French aviation safety authorities.
-Up until then, Onur Air had been awarded a total of nine certificates by Airbus and Boeing for their maintenance procedures.
+On 14 May, the airline's entry permit was withdrawn by the Swiss and French aviation safety authorities.
+Until then, Onur Air had been awarded a total of nine certificates by Airbus and Boeing for their maintenance procedures.
 In the period from July 4 to 6, 2005, the review of the airline was provisionally concluded with a so-called "final meeting" at the home airport of Onur Air in Antalya, in accordance with the requirements from the re-issue of the entry permit.

-As of 6 April 2019 all of Onur Air's flights from their former base at Atatürk Airport had been relocated to the new Istanbul Airport.
+By 6 April 2019, all of Onur Air's flights from their former base at Atatürk Airport were relocated to the new Istanbul Airport.

-In August 2019, Onur Air established a new, partly-owned subsidiary named Holiday Europe for leisure flights between Europe and destinations around the Mediterranean.
-Onur Air provides aircraft and crews for the new brand.
+In August 2019, Onur Air established a new, partly owned subsidiary named Holiday Europe for leisure flights between Europe and destinations around the Mediterranean.
+Onur Air provided aircraft and crews for the new brand.
 In October 2021, the operational license of Holiday Europe has been revoked.

-In December 2021, the Turkish aviation authorities did not renew the airline's operational license, suspending all of Onur Air's operations.
-Beforehand negotiations to regain financial stability in the wake of the COVID-19 pandemic failed.
+In December 2021, the Turkish aviation authorities did not renew the airline's operational license, suspending all of their operations.
+Beforehand, negotiations to regain financial stability in the wake of the COVID-19 pandemic failed.

-In February 2022, Onur Air's last remaining airworthy aircraft had been taken back by its lessor, leaving the airline without a usable fleet.
+In February 2022, Onur Air's last remaining airworthy aircraft was taken back by its lessor, leaving the airline without a usable fleet.
 In April 2022, a Turkish court declared the airline bankrupt after legal proceedings of a former employee.

 Destinations

-As of September 2021, prior to the suspension of its licence, Onur Air offered scheduled flights (excluding charter services) to the following destinations:
+By September 2021, prior to the suspension of its licence, Onur Air offered scheduled flights (excluding charter services) to the following destinations:

 Fleet

-Current fleet

-As of September 2021, prior to the return of nearly the entire fleet to its lessors, the Onur Air fleet consisted of an all Airbus fleet of the following aircraft:

-Former fleet

-Onur Air has also operated the following aircraft types:
+Onur Air had operated the following aircraft types: